cloudacademy/azure-vcf-env/README.md

 1. Create a resource group

-1. Assign the application to the _Contributor_ or _Reader_ role on the resource group
+1. Assign the application to the _Contributor_ or _Reader_ role on the resource group (Request permission if you are not authorized to assign roles on the resource group)

 1. In `.vscode/launch.json` fill in the `AWS_CLIENT_ID` and `AWS_CLIENT_SECRET` for the VCF user.
 Be sure to escape the JSON.
 Avoid using online tools to do this due to the sensitive nature of what you are escaping.
 The resulting `env` map will resemble:
     ```json